aruhier/jarvis-speech-recognition/README.md

 How to :
 --------

-For the moment there are 3 ways to use Jarvis :
+At the moment there are 3 ways to use Jarvis :
 <ul>
   <li><b>Text mode :</b> launch "jarvis.py" and interact with Jarvis by typing,</li>
   <li><b>Speech Recognition using Google Speech :</b> launch "google-speech.py" and interact with Jarvis by voice,</li>